Vettabase/awesome-mariadb/README.md

 **Provide a List of Real MariaDB Resources**

 In this list, whenever possible, you will only find resources that properly support MariaDB.
-It doesn't matter to us if it also support MySQL or not, and whether the project's priority is MariaDB or not.
+It doesn't matter to us if it also supports MySQL or not, and whether the project's priority is MariaDB or not.
 We simply want to list "stuff that works well".

 Ideally, we aim to test all the listed resources with MariaDB.
 We temporarily list resources that we didn't test yet, but